Switzer Foundation Mission and Vision

 Switzer Fellows will be recognized leaders driving positive environmental change for the benefit of natural and human communities.

-The Switzer Foundation holds the following values:
+The Robert and Patricia Switzer Foundation holds the following values:

 - Belief in Individuals.
 We believe that talented and committed individuals from varied backgrounds can make a difference in this world and create positive change.
 With funding, training, and engaged networks and collaborations, individuals can achieve greater impact.

 - Environmental Stewardship.
-The Foundation seeks to protect, improve, and sustain our natural environment for the well-being of people and the planet.
+The foundation seeks to protect, improve, and sustain our natural environment for the well-being of people and the planet.
 Switzer Fellows use science, policy and public engagement to advance environmental goals.

 - Sustainability.
 We recognize the urgency of living within our ecological and physical means, and embrace holistic approaches that support and maintain the complexity and interconnectedness of natural and human systems.

 - Social Equity and Diversity.
 We believe environmental progress requires systemic approaches that include social equity and justice as a lens through which we evaluate success.
-Selecting Fellows from a range of social, cultural, racial and economic backgrounds as well as from varied issue interests and professional sectors will build a stronger environmental field.
+Selecting fellows from a range of social, cultural, racial and economic backgrounds as well as from varied issue interests and professional sectors will build a stronger environmental field.

 - Systems Thinking and Problem-solving.
 What we define as “environmental issues” continues to expand with the knowledge that they are always situated within a constellation of social, scientific, environmental and economic issues.
 We believe that working at the intersection of a wide range of perspectives will yield innovative solutions.

 - Maximizing Impact.
 We seek to maximize positive environmental impact through individual and collective activities and leveraged grant resources.
-The Foundation has an ongoing commitment to promote excellence, increase effectiveness and adapt to changing needs and circumstances in the environmental field.
+The foundation has an ongoing commitment to promote excellence, increase effectiveness and adapt to changing needs and circumstances in the environmental field.

 Renewing Our Vision

-The Switzer Foundation’s vision has been to elevate recognition of Switzer Fellows’ leadership and ensure that both natural and human communities benefit from environmental policies and practices.
+The Robert and Patricia Switzer Foundation’s vision has been to elevate recognition of Switzer Fellows’ leadership and ensure that both natural and human communities benefit from environmental policies and practices.
 Increasingly, environmental solutions must be intersectional, and address social, economic and political dimensions of a problem.
 Whether engaging in climate change policy and climate justice, biodiversity protection and cultural survival, or toxics use prevention and development of emerging technologies like green chemistry, Fellows will be at the forefront of this intersectional view of environmental work.

 Throughout our history, we have sought to model exemplary environmental leadership through our programs and Fellows’ work in the world.
 Switzer Fellows advance tangible improvements in environmental quality while also seeking greater social equity within their work.
 Going forward, we want to create an inclusive environmental community for leaders across race, class, culture and gender so that all can find supportive pathways for success throughout their careers.